 Social media has also been used to raise money for emergencies; a 2011 campaign started by a Kenyan Twitter user, Ahmed Salim, gained some popularity among internet users using the Twitter hashtag #FeedKE; a similar campaign, Kenyans for Kenya, raised over US$8 million through corporate sponsors and Mpesa, a mobile phone money transfer service run by telecoms firm Safaricom.

-According to the authors of a 2011 study on the use of social media for humanitarian purposes, the "peer-to-peer" nature of social media offers psychological benefits to vulnerable populations.
+study on the use of social media for humanitarian purposes, the "peer-to-peer" nature of social media offers psychological benefits to vulnerable populations.

 "Disaster victims report a psychological need to contribute, and by doing so, they are better able to cope with their situation," they said.
 "Affected populations may gain resilience by replacing their helplessness with dignity, control, as well as personal and collective responsibility."